DarkGhostHunter/Laralerts/README.md

 }
 ```

 To keep good performance, the Alerts will be injected into the Session only if it has started.
-Since the `api` routes are stateless, there is no need to worry about disabling the Session in these routes since here the Session is not used.
+The `api` routes are stateless, and here the Sessions are not used.

 ## Configuration

-Laralerts works out-of-the-box with some common defaults, but if you need a better approach, you can set configure some parameters.
+Laralerts works out-of-the-box with some common defaults, but if you need a better approach for your particular application, you can configure some parameters.
 First, publish the configuration file.

 ```bash
 php artisan vendor:publish --provider="DarkGhostHunter\Laralerts\LaralertsServiceProvider"
 ```

-Let's examine the configuration array:
+Let's examine the configuration array, which is quite simple:

 ```php
 <?php